jmathai/jmathai.github.com/_posts/2014-08-07-the-struggle.md

 I knew we absolutely needed to secure funding to succeed.
 I won't go into the details of our fundraising journey in this article but you can [read about it here](../fundraising/).

-I wrote about [my worst day](../worst-day/) but there were countless days similar in nature.

 ## Being a team

-The pros of having a co-founder outweigh the cons.
+The pros of having a co-founder undoubtably outweigh the cons.
 But I'd be lying if I didn't admit that having a co-founder increased the pressure I put on myself.
 If we couldn't figure out how to make Trovebox successful then I'd feel some guilt along with it.